EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.taper

 Generate a taper function Package: timeseries Description: Generate a taper function for a timeseries.
 Taper function is a weight/window function in the time domain.
+This can be used in order to give reduce weight to data